alexholub113/identity-idp/README.md

 # Custom Identity Provider (OpenID Connect + OAuth 2.0)

 A comprehensive Identity Provider implementation built from scratch to demonstrate understanding of OpenID Connect and OAuth 2.0 protocols.
-This project showcases modern web development practices with a .NET API backend and React frontend.
+This project showcases modern web development practices with a Web API backend and React frontend.

 ![Login Page](LoginPage.png)